G-Core/product-documentation/documentation/waap/waap-rules/custom-rules/create-and-manage-custom-rules.md

 ## Create custom WAAP rules

-These rules can be of <a href="" target="_blank">different types</a>, and they come with great customization: you can use multiple conditions and constraints to tailor rules to a specific use case.
+These rules come with great customization: you can use multiple conditions and constraints to tailor rules to a specific use case.

 <alert-element type="tip" title="Tip">

-If you're looking for more flexibility in creating rules, check our <a href="" target="_blank">advanced rules</a>.
+If you're looking for more flexibility in creating rules, check our <a href="https://gcore.com/docs/waap/waap-rules/advanced-rules" target="_blank">advanced rules</a>.
 They offer extended functionality and more customization, such as using the "OR" function that's not available in custom rules.

 </alert-element>